afjaramilg/hotel_manager/README.md

 2. Set up the appropriate values for the variables in `.env`.
 3. `npm install`
 4. Run the back-end: `npm run start` (or `npm run start:dev` for development)
+5. Go to `http://localhost:3000/rooms` to use the GraphQL playground

 ## Running in Docker
 `docker-compose.yml` provides a simple deployment configuration for local development or testing purposes.
 1. `docker compose up -d` (not `docker stack deploy...`)
+5. Go to `http://localhost:3000/rooms` to use the GraphQL playground